 1. Mizuno ST200

-The standard ST200 has the widest body of this line and is thus the most forgiving.
+The standard ST200 has the widest body of this line and is, therefore, the most forgiving.
 The ST200G features two sliding weights in the sole, offering superior adjustability to the Callaway Mavrik.
 The ST200X is ultralight and is built with anti-slice weighting.
 All three models benefit from a lightweight carbon-composite crown and are a shining example of driver design.

 PXG released the first 0811 drivers back in 2016, and they weren’t received particularly well.
-After returning to the drawing board, they have returned with a vengeance in 2020: the 0811 Gen 2 drivers, with a unique aesthetic inspired by American muscle cars, pack some serious firepower.
+After returning to the drawing board, they returned with a vengeance in 2020 and continued until Gen4 with a much-improved product.
+The 0811 Gen4 drivers have a unique aesthetic inspired by American muscle cars and pack some serious firepower.

 3. TaylorMade SIM

-Like the Callaway Mavrik, the TaylorMade SIM drivers have been built with considerable attention paid to club head speed.
-Thanks to clever manipulation of the unique weighted sole, TaylorMade has been able to achieve superior aerodynamics without sacrificing impact.
-The SIM drivers are packed full of technology, including the Speed Injected Twist Face, and are capable of hitting some great sounding, great feeling, and long-reaching drives.
+If you pit Callaway Mavrik vs TaylorMade SIM drivers, you’ll have quite a matchup.
+Both pay considerable attention to clubhead speed.
+Thanks to clever manipulation of the unique weighted sole, TaylorMade has achieved superior aerodynamics without sacrificing impact.
+The SIM drivers are packed full of technology, including the Speed Injected Twist Face, and can hit some great sounding, great feeling, and long-reaching drives.

-The SIM comes with a sliding weight, and the Max D is specially designed to combat slice.
+The SIM comes with a sliding weight, and the Max D is specially designed to combat slices.

-If you’re on the search for a driver that consistently performs well, that feels and sounds great, that grants you the potential to play some outrageously good shots, look no further than the Callaway Mavrik.
+If you’re searching for a driver that consistently performs well, feels and sounds great, and grants you the potential to play some outrageously good shots, look no further than this Mavrik golf driver.
 It’s been built with extreme attention to detail, and the performance really reflects that.

-However, if you’re expecting it to outclass its predecessors, you might be a bit disappointed.
-There just isn’t much evidence to suggest that club head speed and ball speed have increased in any significant way; the claim of an extra 5 yards seems sadly unjustified.
+However, if you expect it to outclass its predecessors, you might be slightly disappointed.
+There isn’t much evidence to suggest that club head and ball speed have increased significantly; the claim of an extra 5 yards seems sadly unjustified.

 - Callaway Big Bertha Driver Review